 In addition, keeping a good balance between training and rest as well as balanced nutrition are important.

-What is Dr Stacey Leong’s (chiropractor) background in ballet?
+What makes Dr Stacey Leong (chiropractor) an expert in ballet?

 - 2003: Certificate III in Dance from The Australian Ballet School

 - 2004 to 2007: Vice Chancellor’s Commendation for Academic Excellence from Murdoch University

 - 2008: Bachelor of Science in Chiropractic and Bachelor of Chiropractic with First Class Merit Honours from Murdoch University